13 Top-Rated Attractions & Things to Do in Billings, MT

 In the downtown district of Billings, the Yellowstone Art Museum (YAM) primarily highlights artwork from the northern Rocky Mountain and Northern Plains regions.
 With a permanent collection of over 7,300 works, YAM features regularly rotating exhibits curated by local artists.

-Visitors can enjoy YAM in numerous ways, including a self-guided tour throughout the facility.
+Visitors enjoy YAM in numerous ways, including a self-guided tour throughout the facility.
 The museum also hosts an array of educational programs ranging from children's activities to adult education classes.
-Every First Friday of the month the museum features live entertainment and extended evening hours.
+Every First Friday of the month, the museum features live entertainment and extended evening hours.
 Other events at the museum include Yoga at the Yam, an annual Art Auction, and YAM Free Days throughout the year.

-Alongside the colorful and eye-catching halls of the main museum, YAM also encourages visitors to check out the open-to-the-public Visible Vault where they store everything that isn't on display.
+Alongside the colorful and eye-catching halls of the main museum, YAM also encourages visitors to check out the open-to-the-public Visible Vault, where they store everything that isn't on display.

 Address: 401 N 27th Street, Billings, Montana